The thinking behind the writing.

 Surge Energy Inc.

-Six years working across every analytical function the company had.
+Six years across every analytical function the company had.
 Built the corporate cash-flow and scenario models that drove quarterly guidance.
-Engineered commodity hedging dashboards that traders used to manage real exposure.
-Launched enterprise risk management governance — the framework, the register, the reporting cadence.
+Engineered commodity hedging dashboards that traders used daily.
+Launched enterprise risk management governance.
 Led cross-functional ESG reporting through its first three disclosure cycles.
-Each of these started as an ambiguous mandate and ended as an operating system.

 Independent